Doubly stochastic Yule cascades (Part II): The explosion problem in the non-reversible case: DSY cascades resulting from differential equations

-For $\alpha>0$, consider the $\alpha$-Riccati equation This equation can be viewed as a toy model for self-similar Navier-Stokes equations (see \cite{alphariccati}), It also appears from purely probabilistic models (see \cite{athreya, DA_PS_1988}).
+This equation can be viewed as a toy model for self-similar Navier-Stokes equations (see \cite{alphariccati}), It also appears from purely probabilistic models (see \cite{athreya, DA_PS_1988}).
 After rewriting the equation in the mild formulation

 we can interpret $u$ as the expected of a stochastic functional $U(t)$ defined implicitly by

 where $U^{(1)}$ and $U^{(2)}$ are two independent copies of $U$.
 Thus, the stochastic functional $U(t)$ is defined over the stochastic structure $\left\{{\alpha^{-|v|}}{T_v}\right\}_{v\in\mathbb{T}}$.
 In the notation of the present paper, this is a self-similar DSY cascade with $\lambda(x)=x$ and $X_v=\alpha^{|v|}$ (deterministic).
 The explosion problem of the $\alpha$-Riccati equation, especially in the connection with the existence and uniqueness of solutions, was studied in detail in \cite{athreya,alphariccati}.
 The cascade was known to be explosive if and only if $\alpha>1$. \autoref{expcriterion} provides an alternate justification.
 Indeed, the ratios along each path are $R_{s|j}={X_{s|n}}/{X_{s|n-1}}=\alpha$.
 With $X_\theta=a>0$, $Z=\max\{X_1,X_2\}=\alpha a$.
 We have